Featured image from Too Old to Die Young (also the next two images)

 It doesn’t compare to Too Old to Die Young, but the other show that’s really impressing me is HBO’s Euphoria.
 It’s been stealing Big Little Lies’ thunder on Sundays.
 Euphoria is at its core a new entry in the well-worn high school soap opera genre with a heavy dose of hard NC-17 Kids/Thirteen-style teens behaving badly.
 Initially I was skeptical.
 It seemed to me like the business model here was to be as shocking as possible to promote controversy to get people curious enough to subscribe to HBO.
 All the lurid content seemed to be framed in terms of pro-helicopter parenting moralism.
 DO YOU KNOW WHAT YOUR KIDS ARE DOING??
 But it’s sooooo lurid and seemed to have mischief in its heart, so I stayed with it.
 Four episodes in it has just gotten better and better.
 The fourth episode shows that Sam Levinson has some chops, with its vivid carnival setting and well-executed cross cutting between multiple subplots.
 I thought homeboy was a hack after seeing Assassination Nation but I can’t fault what he’s doing here.
 The moralism, I’ve realized, is just to clear the way for some seriously risque fun.
 It’s like those early 60’s exploitation movies that would frame themselves as warnings about the dangers of homosexuality (or whatever) but really just as a pretense to portray subject matter that couldn’t otherwise pass the censors.
 Euphoria is not here to lecture us, it’s here for subversive fun.

 Even people not watching the show may have seen headlines about transgender model Hunter Schafer’s performance.
 She is really phenomenal.
-Her character is easily the most complex, three-dimensional transgender character I’ve seen in popular media.
+Her character is probably the most complex, three-dimensional transgender character I’ve seen in popular media.
 Too often, characters that occupy particularly marginalized social roles are saddled with moral sainthood.
 This is an insidious tendency.
 It reflects the impulse of guilty privileged progressives to idealize the moral purity of the oppressed, which is its own sort of dehumanization.
 Schafer’s character, Jules, is both flawed and profoundly sympathetic.
 Euphoria strikes the perfect balance of filthy dirty fun and sincere poignancy.

 And now, the bad news: Legion continues to languish.
 I thought the first season was stellar.
 That season was short and tight, and the weirdness was focused around a few good ideas that gave the whole thing structure.
 Several episodes take place in the time it takes a single bullet to travel across a room.
 That’s a really good idea!
 Season 2 was bloated and aimless, with whole episodes devoted to uninteresting tangents and an excess of godawful Don Draper pseudo-philosophical voiceover soliloquies (the smartphone sermon was where I admitted the show had jumped the shark).
 The finale of S2 was kind of a banger, however, and it left the door open for the show to redeem itself.
 So far, I’m disappointed.
 S3 started out with some pretty entertaining time travel action but now it’s back to slow and uninteresting tangents that pack less dramatic punch than their posture indicates.